drbean/edit/tsailin/pasteur_perspective.md

 Furthermore, Clark (1998) suggests that "universities need to become *quicker*, more adaptive and especially more focused in reactions to expanding and changing demands."
-Moreover, Clark (2004) argues that "universities need to develop flexible and adaptive capabilities that permit them to weave together new and old, change and continuity, in a sustainable form."
-Various policies, such as the enhancement of university-industry collaboration and the establishment of academic spin-offs, have been widely instituted in universities (Perkmann et al., 2013; Shane, 2004).
-Also, universities are adjusting their infrastructures to establish new units such as technology transfer offices, technology liaison offices, and university-affiliated incubators to support research commercialization (Etzkowitz, 2003;
+In addition, Clark (2004) argues that "universities need to develop flexible and adaptive capabilities that permit them to weave together new and old, change and continuity, in a sustainable form."
+In line with this call, a variety of policies, such as the enhancement of university-industry collaboration and the establishment of academic spin-offs, has been widely instituted in universities (Perkmann et al., 2013; Shane, 2004).
+Also, universities are adjusting their infrastructure, establishing new units such as technology transfer offices, technology liaison offices, and university-affiliated incubators to support research commercialization (Etzkowitz, 2003;
 Landry, Amara, & Rherrad, 2006). *Organizational flexibility* can be seen as the outcome of an interaction between the responsiveness of the organizational design and the managerial task (Volberda, 1996).
-Smith and Tushman (2005) argue that organizational flexibility as an integrating capability involves shifting levels of analysis to identify potential linkage.
+Smith and Tushman (2005) argue that organizational flexibility, as an integrating capability, involves shifting levels of analysis identifying potential linkages.
 Therefore, this study argues that these political and infrastructure reforms provide the university department with more organizational flexibility to promote KUO and KCO simultaneously.
 Thus: